JonathanGrossmanITC/first_steps_01_getting_started/README.md

 # Getting Started

 Welcome to the first lesson!
-In this lesson, you are going to focus on getting started as a developer.
+In this lesson, you focus on getting started as a developer.
 Being a developer requires more than just writing code.
-You'll need to learn how the web works, where to write your code, how to organize your files, where to find answers, and so much more.
+You need to learn how the web works, where to write your code, how to organize your files, where to find answers, and so much more.

-In this lesson, to get you started, you will learn:
+In this lesson, you learn:

 - Hour 1: [Course Intro and How the Web Works](#course-intro-and-how-the-web-works)
 - Hour 2: [Code Editors and Project Folder Structure ](#code-editors-and-project-folder-structure)
 - Hour 3: [Intro to HTML](#intro-to-html)

-Below is an outline of the topics you learn about in the live session.
-After the session, you can use this material as a resource for guided self-learning.
-The outline and links within it serve as a roadmap or learning path for gaining repitition with the material that you learn in the live session.
+The topics below is an outline of what you learn in the live session.
+After the live session, use this material as a resource for guided self-learning.
+The outline and links within it serve as a roadmap or learning path for gaining repetition with the material that you learn in the live session.

 Also included in this repository is some of the code that you see in the live session.
 After class, you can review the code, modify it for your own projects, and save it as a template for use later.